nikkiawong/beep-boop/README.md

 ## Description

-This website allows users to input a number which will return either one of three preset messages or a range of numbers.
+This website allows users to input a number which will return either one of three preset messages or a range of numbers as well as enter their name to customize the messages.

 ### Specifications
 * Inputs that are not numbers trigger an alert saying "Please enter a valid number."